Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - document.querySelectorAll(cssSelector) = returns a NodeList of all elements that match the selector
 - document.createElement('tagName') = Create an element
 - document.createTextNode('text') = Create a text node.
+- document.getElementsByClassName('className') = Get all the elements with this class name, returns a HTMLCollection

 - parentElement.appendChild(element) = Add a node or an element as the child of another element.
-- document.getElementsByClassName('className') = Get all the elements with this class name, returns a HTMLCollection

-- htmlINputElement.value = input value
+- htmlInputElement.value = input value
 - htmlElement.onclick = functionName
 - htmlElement.innerText = text inbetween HTML element selectors
 - htmlElement.parentElement = get the parent element
+- htmlElement.children = get the children of the element
 - htmlElement.element.remove() = remove element
 - htmlElement.textContent = sets the text of a node.
 Set or retrieve the text content of an HTML element
 - Use textContent when you want all of the text inside an element, regardless of visibility or formatting.
 Use innerText when you care about the text as it appears to the user (i.e., considering styling and visibility).
+- htmlElement.className = set class name
 - htmlElement.style = access inline element style
 - htmlElement.style.display = "" // block, none
 - htmlElement.classList = list of classes of the element.